-Mail addressed to students will be placed in alphabetically arranged mailboxes in the crush area outside the School Office (EM 1.25).
+Mail addressed to students will be placed in alphabetically arranged mailboxes in the School Office (EM 1.25).
 Please check your mailbox regularly.
 Please also check your internal e-mail regularly and clear out your folders as e-mail is the most common means by which academic staff will contact you.